isikaykarakus/isikaykarakus/README.md

 You can contact me at [isikaykarakus@gmail.com](mailto:isikaykarakus@gmail.com )

-Beyond tech, I'm a non-professional dancer and photographer.
-I find joy in capturing moments through my lens and expressing myself through dance.
+Beyond tech, I'm a backpacker and photographer.
+I find joy in capturing moments through my lens and exploring new places.
 If you're curious about my photography, check out my Instagram: [@skysclick](https://www.instagram.com/skysclick)

 ### Skills